alexkross/AIR/README.md

 - NetFlow (huge, optional).

 Note:
-  Fabric configuration and sufficient subset of MIT (as well as user-provided corrections) are consumed by the engine from the streams 1-2 at the boot phase (see the diagram).
+  Fabric configuration and sufficient subset of MIT is consumed by the engine at the boot phase on stream 1.
+User-provided corrections are fed on streams 1-2.
+See the diagram for the overal view.

 ## Scalability